Authorization for the Use of Military Force Against the Government of Syria to Respond to Use of Chemical Weapons: Senate Committee on Foreign Relations

 President Barack Obama announced on Sunday, August 31, 2013 that he would seek congressional approval for any military intervention in Syria and submitted a draft resolution to Congress.
 In response, on Tuesday, September 3, 2013, the Senate Committee on Foreign Relations held a hearing on the proposal to authorize the use of military force in Syria.
-The hearing featured Secretary of State John Kerry, Secretary of Defense Chuck Chuck Hagel, and Chairman of the Joint Chiefs of Staff General Martin Dempsey as the witnesses.
+The hearing featured Secretary of State John Kerry, Secretary of Defense Chuck Hagel, and Chairman of the Joint Chiefs of Staff General Martin Dempsey as the witnesses.
 Senator Bob Menendez, Chairman of the Senate Foreign Relations Committee, stated that he supported the use of military force against the Assad government when he announced the hearing.

 In the evening on Tuesday September 3, Senator Bob Corker, the committee's ranking Republican member, announced that he and Chairman Menendez had reached a compromise agreement on the language and limitations in the bill.
 The restrictions included a prohibition of "boots on the ground," a limit to the length of the intervention, and reporting requirements on the vetting of Syrian opposition groups.
 A draft of the new language was sent to the other committee members prior to a markup session scheduled for the next day.
 During the markup, Senators John McCain and Chris Coons were responsible for proposing the language found in section 5(a) that would allow the president to try and "change momentum on the battlefield in Syria."

 The joint resolution passed the Senate Committee on Foreign Relations in a vote of 10-7 on Wednesday September 4, 2013.
 The vote was bipartisan in both its support and its opposition.
 Two of the committee's liberal Democrat members voted against the bill and another Democrat simply voted "present" rather than for either side.
 Three Republicans voted in favor of the bill.
 After the passage of the resolution, Senator Corker stated that "None of us want the U.S. mired down in another conflict, so the committee has significantly limited the president’s original authorization."